home > changed teachings > generation

 Early 2000's - within lifespan of baby born in 1914

-Eventually the generation was given no age limit; the only proviso was that some people born in 1914 would still be alive at Armageddon.
+Eventually the generation was given no age limit; the only proviso was that some people alive in 1914 would still be alive at Armageddon.

 "Remember, Jesus said of those living through the last days, starting in 1914: "Truly I say to you that this generation will by no means pass away until all these things occur."
 (Matthew 24:34) Yes, peace will really come within this generation but not through the nations' efforts."
 Watchtower 1991 Apr 15 p.7